ekozat/courses_select_manager/sprint7/sprint7-files/html/API.md

 }
 ```

--   If you want restrictions to be empty, there are two ways to achieve it:
+If you want restrictions to be empty, there are two ways to achieve it:

-    -   Type in the field with "{}".
+1. Type in the field with "{}".
 For example, "restrictions": "{}".
-    -   Do not mention the "restrictions" parameter.
-For example,
+2. Do not mention the "restrictions" parameter.
+For example:

 ```
 {